RubberDuckCollector/OCR-programming-challenges/README.md

 ### 33 - Mor-se Coding

 Challenge 33 was definitely hard.
 I found decoding morse code to be much harder than encoding.
 This was a fun challenge and it's one of the more practical ones I've tried.

+### 34 - What's the day?

+Easy with the datetime library

 ### 36 - Triangulate (WIP)